telerik/xaml-docs/getting-started/installation/nuget/nuget-keys.md

 ---
 title: Restoring NuGet Packages in CI
 page_title: Restoring NuGet Packages in CI
-description: "Learn how to use NuGet Keys to authenticate with the Telerik NuGet server and restore Silverlight packages in your CI or desktop environment."
+description: "Learn how to use NuGet Keys to authenticate with the Telerik NuGet server and restore WPF packages in your CI or desktop environment."
-slug: installation-nuget-keys
+slug: nuget-keys
-tags: restoring,ui,for,silverlight,from,a,nuget,package,ci
+tags: restore,nuget,keys,packages,ci
 published: True
-position: 5
+position: 3
-site_name: Silverlight
 ---

 # Restoring NuGet Packages in Your CI Workflow